KoljaB/Linguflex/README.md

 - **Custom Personalities:** Develop your own AI personalities and link them with text-to-speech voices.

 - **Text-to-Speech:** Synthesis powered by ElevenLabs, Azure, Edge Browser or System voices.
-Supports multiple languages.

 - **Smart Home Control:** Enables integration of Tuya-compatible Wi-Fi devices such as lights, plugs, and switches.